 All are welcome to join us for complimentary refreshments from 5.30pm in the foyer.
 The event will start at 6.00pm.

 Join this talk in-person, or online.
 Registrations are essential.
 To register for the in-person event, secure your spot through Eventbrite.
 To attend online, register via Zoom, and we'll email you details on how to join.

-- Hosted Professor Ian Anderson, Deputy Vice-Chancellor, University of Tasmania
+Hosted by Professor Rufus Black, Vice-Chancellor, University of Tasmania